Alfred-doe/Alfred-doe/README.md

 Alfred-doe/Alfred-doe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Currently pursui
-ng IT at Valley View University.
+Currently pursuing IT at Valley View University.